 This year I wanted to participate in the ancient festival of Passover with a Seder meal.
 Judaism is not my heritage but it was Jesus’.
 In fact, this is a tradition that started before Jesus walked on the earth & it’s something He would have grown up participating in.
 Passover is the celebration of God passing over the homes of the Israelites, sparing their firstborn sons.
-It’s the meal Jesus & His disciples were sharing in what became the Last Supper; the night Jesus was arrested to be crucified.
+It’s the meal Jesus & His disciples were sharing in that became the Last Supper; the night Jesus was arrested to be crucified.

-I’ve been waiting to host this for a couple years now but needed the right group & my community group gals were immediately down for it when I tossed out the idea.
+I’ve honestly been waiting to host this for a couple years now but needed the right group & my community group gals were immediately down for it when I tossed out the idea.
 Everyone signed up to bring an element of the meal & I started dreaming of a pallet picnic.

 Probably a month ago, I dragged a wooden pallet home from work because I knew my dream of a pallet picnic would happen some day & this was the day!
 I think because Easter Pageant is an outdoor production I just had it in my head that this needed to be a meal shared outside.
 Jesus had a prepared upper room, we had a…uh…lower ground. 🤷🏼♀️😂

 Our community group leader sent me a guide for hosting a traditional Passover Seder.
-Now again with the disclaimer that I am not Jewish…we were not as concerned with following everything to a T so I took the liberty of shortening & adding as desired & turned it into this guide.
+Now again with the disclaimer that I am not Jewish…we were not as concerned with following everything to a T so I took the liberty of shorting & adding as desired & turned it into this guide.

 Car loaded, I made a stop at Office Depot to print the guides, then, to Trader Joe’s for fresh flowers & I was off to the park to set up.